 The Pine Harp kit is where you provide the wood & we provide the instructions, strings & hardware.
 The kit is based on using widely available, ordinary, or higher quality pine.
 Be sure there are no holes or knots that might fall out later & weaken the critical structure of the harp.

-This is a relatively fast and easy project to get a harp student, beginning adult or child, up and running, playing the harp with very little upfront expense or investment into uncertain, future musicians.
+This is a relatively fast and very easy project to get a harp student, beginning adult or child, up and running, playing the harp with very little upfront expense or investment into uncertain, future musicians.

 The customer to provide all wood, finishes, glues, non-standard hardware, assembly, etc.

 If you make a mistake on your kit, even if not caused by us, please, notify us right away and we will see how we can help you to complete your kit anyway.
 You never know how we might be able to help you, which is our goal; for you to be successful in your harp building & playing!
-We won't abandon you in your kit building process after the purchase, either.
+We won't abandon you in your kit-building process after the purchase, either.
 Let's work together!